CExA-project/brak/README.md

 <!-- You can build examples with the CMake option `BRAK_ENABLE_EXAMPLES`. -->
 <!-- They should be run individually. -->

+## Benchmarks

+Benchmarks are built with the CMake option `BRAK_ENABLE_BENCHMARKS`.
+They should be run individually.

 ## Use

 The library provides a way using Kokkos subviews to achieve its objective.